mironkouf/Neural-Network-3-hidden-layers/README.md

 # MLP #

 ## Data ##
-Created the data with python.
+Create the data using Python and split it into training set and test set.

 ## Tasks ##
 1) Create a neural network with 3 hidden layers for a classification problem